 - Vendor: The vendor of the interface definition.
-This is also the identifier for the vendor that displays in the VLNV of the interface definition. - Library: The library in which the interface belongs.
-This is also the identifier for the library that displays in the VLNV of the interface definition. - Name: The name of the interface.
-This is also the identifier for the name that displays in the VLNV of the interface definition.
+This is also the identifier for the vendor that displays in the first V of VLNV of the interface definition. - Library: The library in which the interface belongs.
+This is also the identifier for the library that displays in the L of VLNV of the interface definition. - Name: The name of the interface.
+This is also the identifier for the name that displays in the N of VLNV of the interface definition.
 Use short interface names because the IP block diagram has limited space. - Version: The version of the interface.
-This is also the identifier for the version that displays in the VLNV of the interface definition. - Description: The description of the interface definition. - Display Name: The display name of the interface definition. - Location: The name and location of the IP-XACT standard XML file.
+This is also the identifier for the version that displays in the second V of VLNV of the interface definition. - Description: The description of the interface definition. - Display Name: The display name of the interface definition. - Location: The name and location of the IP-XACT standard XML file.